Skip to main content

 Winners received:

-• $100 to jumpstart their online fundraising campaign
+• $100 toward launching an online fundraising campaign

 Building Local Alignment (BLA) by the Robert Wood Johnson Foundation (RWJF)